fisodd/www-fisodd-com/content/demo/tufte.rst

 over the placement of notes
-(a note, whether marginnote or footnote, can be tied to any specific word in the running text). reStructuredText, like most plaintext markup systems, works more at the block level.
+(a note, whether marginnote or footnote, can be tied to any specific word in the running text).
+Like most plaintext markup systems that favor readability of the raw material, reStructuredText works mostly with blocks of text as opposed to working character by character.
 Therefore, with B-side, notes can be implemented at the beginning\ [*]_ or at the end of a block\ [*]_, not in the middle of a block of text.